 Overnight: Cuenca | Breakfast

 The next two days are free to spend exploring charming Cuenca.
 Stroll around the city's narrow cobblestone streets, taking in the beautiful architecture buildings and whitewashed houses, with grand wooden doors and vibrant flowers cascading from ironwork balconies.
 You can also opt to visit the nearby market towns like Gualaceo, Chordeleg, and colonial Sigsig in the foothills of the western cordillera.
-En route you can stop to barter for silver and gold filigree jewelery and observing skilled artisans making guitars and the famous Panama hats.
+En route you can stop to barter for silver and gold filigree jewellery and observing skilled artisans making guitars and the famous Panama hats.

 Overnight: Cuenca | Breakfast x 2